Oneness-Family School: Demographics

 In 2017-18, the racial makeup of Oneness-Family School's K–12 students was 74.4% white, 10.2% Hispanic, 10.2% African American, and 5.1% Asian/Pacific Islander.

 About 40% of families are international, representing more than 60 countries.

 Academics

 Keeping with Montessori principles, students learn in mixed-age groups instead of single-grade classrooms.
 Those include the Little Stars program for 2- and 3-year-olds, the Children's Peace Garden for 3-year-olds to kindergarteners, the Peace Arbor for grades 1 to 3, the Peace Academy for grades 4 and 5, the Peace Ambassadors program for grades 6 to 8, and the high school program for grades 9 to 12.

 The curriculum emphasizes global awareness and the study of other cultures.
 Students annually celebrate the founding of the United Nations with diplomats stationed in the local area.

 In addition to traditional academic subjects, Oneness-Family School teaches nature experiences, meditation, yoga, and tai chi to help students work on self-discipline and relaxation as part of its Self-Discovery curriculum.

-The school’s mission is to “ignite the spark in a new generation of courageous and capable leaders through a student-centered community of diversity, academic excellence, and innovation in the Montessori tradition.”

-Notable visitors to the school include athlete and humanitarian Muhammad Ali in 2003, musician and peace advocate Graham Nash in 2007, Reps.
-Elijah Cummings and Tim Ryan, social scientist Riane Eisler, musician Wyclef Jean, multiple Guinness World Record holder Ashrita Furman, and Swedish Ambassador Jan Eliasson.